 Booking an EICR.

-If you wish to book me to perform an EICR then do please get in touch to arrange a convenient date and time.
+If you wish to book me to perform an EICR, then do please get in touch to arrange a convenient date and time.

 *PAT testing will take place on appliances that are accessible.
 White goods such as fridges or washing machines located under counter tops should be removed or easily removable in order for access to be gained to sockets and cabling.
-Where it may be deemed awkward to to extract such goods or where it involves disassembly, risk of damage to finishes or is impractical or difficult to gain access, PAT testing of the item will be omitted and the inabilty to perform inspection of the associated socket noted as a limitation on the report.
+Where it may be deemed awkward to to extract such goods, or where it involves disassembly, risk of damage to finishes or is impractical or difficult to gain access, then PAT testing of the item will be omitted and the inabilty to perform inspection of the associated socket noted as a limitation on the report.